|

 He was born in Piatra-Neamt, Romania and obtained his Bachelor of Divinity degree from the Faculty of Orthodox Theology within the A.I.
 Cuza University of Iasi, Romania in 1997.
 While teaching Systematic Theology and Ecumenism at the St. Basil the Great Orthodox Theological Seminary in Iasi, he also obtained his Master’s of Arts degree in Systematic Theology in 1999, from the same Faculty of Orthodox Theology in Iasi.

-He currently resides in Wexford, Pennsylvanis, with his wife, Presvytera Loredana-Mihaela, and their three children.
+He resides in Wexford, Pennsylvanis, with his wife, Presvytera Loredana-Mihaela, and their three children - Stefan, Ana and Rebecca.